Azure/azurehpc/examples/cc_beegfs/readme.md

 $ grep password azhpc_install_cycle-install-server-managed-identity/install/*.log
 ```

 Connect to the Cycle UI with hpcadmin user and the password retrieved above.
-Check that you have a pbscycle cluster ready and start it
+Check that you have a pbscycle cluster ready and start it.